 -

-Be patient: allow 10 to 15 minutes of immersion for the flow to flow in.
+Be patient: allow 10 to 15 minutes of immersion for the flow to settle in.

 -

-Enjoy the journey: flow found in the action, not in the end result...
+Enjoy the journey: it's in the action that it lies, not in the final result...

 👉 Also read: How to let go?

 If you had to choose a simple gateway to achieving flow, puzzles and their many benefits would undoubtedly win the medal.
 They have everything: a clear goal, a chosen level of difficulty, deep concentration, and that delightful loss of track of time.
-The feedback is immediate (does this piece fit piece ) and the pleasure comes as much from the process as from the final picture.
+The feedback is immediate (does this piece fit?) and the pleasure comes as much from the process as from the final picture.

-Doing a puzzle is like gifting yourself a public holiday : active rest where you recharge your batteries while making progress.
-Absorbed in the search for shapes and colors, you enter a meditative state and distracting thoughts fade away.
-In short, you're in the zone...without breaking a sweat, without a timer, just with the sweet feeling that everything is falling into place.
+Making a puzzle, it's like giving yourself an inner day off : an active rest where you recharge your batteries while moving forward.
+Absorbed in the search for shapes and colors, you immerse yourself in a meditative state and distracting thoughts fade away.
+In short, we are in the zone… without sweating, without a stopwatch, just with the gentle feeling that everything is falling into place.

 The Green Class - 1000-piece puzzle